mehulagg/gitlab/doc/user/packages/container_registry/index.md

 To build and push to the Container Registry, you can use Docker commands.

-### Authenticate with the Container Registry
+### Authenticate Docker with the Container Registry

-Before you can build and push images, you must authenticate with the Container Registry.
+Before you can build and push Docker images, you must authenticate with the Container Registry.

 To authenticate, you can use: